Blend Your Data

 In addition to handling calculations slightly differently, there are some limitations on secondary data sources.
 You may not be able to sort by a field from a secondary data source, and action filters may not work as expected with blended data.
 For more information, see Other data blending issues.

 In order for Tableau to know how to combine the data from multiple sources, there must be a common dimension or dimensions between the data sources.
 This common dimension is called the linking field.
 Active linking fields are identified in the Data pane for the secondary data source with an active link icon () and potential linking fields are identified with a broken link icon ().
+Linking fields are not indicated on the primary data source.

 Note: In order for the blend to function, the linking fields must also share values or members.
 Tableau builds the view of blended data based on the shared values.
 For example, if Color is the linking field in both data sources, Tableau will match data on "Purple" from the primary and "Purple" from the secondary.
 But "Lt.
 Blue" will not map correctly to "Light Blue", so one of them would need to be realiased.
 Like renaming fields to help Tableau identify linking fields, you can edit aliases for members in those fields.
 For more information, see Create Aliases to Rename Members in the View.

-Establishing a link relationship
+Establish a link

 If the linking field in the primary and secondary data sources have the same name, Tableau automatically creates the relationship.
-When a primary data source has been established (that is, a field is in use in the view) and the secondary data source is selected in the Data pane, any fields with the same name between the two data sources will display a link icon ( or ) in the secondary data source.
+When a primary data source is established (that is, a field is in use in the view) and the secondary data source is selected in the Data pane, any fields with the same name between the two data sources will display a link icon ( or ) in the secondary data source.
 If the related field from the primary data source is used in the view, the link becomes active automatically.

 If there are no link icons on the secondary data source, you may need to help Tableau establish the link in one of two ways: